Alfred Hitchcock Collectors Guide: Blackmail (1929)

 The final produced play was also published, though copies are now very rare, as is the film tie-in novelisation by Ruth Alexander who produced several similar works, including for Rome Express and The Man Who Knew Too Much.
 According to Charles Barr, writing in English Hitchcock (1999), “Her Blackmail book is an extraordinary muddling-together of silent film, sound film and stage original.”
 Hitch also described a fascinatingly dark alternate ending in a 1963 interview.

-Blackmail: Sight and Sound – Charles Barr
+Blackmail: Silent & Sound – Charles Barr

 As explained elsewhere, Barr’s book is the definitive account of Hitch’s British career and goes into fascinating depth on Blackmail, devoting what is by far its longest chapter to the film.
 A verbal reprise of his forensic analysis on both versions would be the perfect fit for a future audio commentary.
 Sticking with related books, Britain’s, indeed Europe’s, first talkie and its silent counterpart also get the twice-over in BFI Film Classics: Blackmail (1993) by Tom Ryall.